 After the hearing, the hearing officer will mail the interested parties a written report detailing the decision.
 This is called an initial decision.

-An applicant, licensee or other interested party can appeal the decision of the hearing officer to the ABC Board.
+An applicant, licensee or other interested party can appeal the decision of the Administrative Law Judge to the Virginia ABC Board.
 Valid appeals must identify the mistake of law or fact that led to the alleged error.
 Please note that a $50 filing fee must accompany the notice of appeal.
 The appealing party will also have to pay a per page fee for transcript preparation.

-Appeal hearings are held at the ABC Central Office in Richmond.
-Appeal hearings are before a panel of the ABC Board.
+Appeal hearings are held at the ABC Central Office in Hanover County.
+Appeal hearings are before a panel of the Virginia ABC Board.

 10. A final decision is issued.

-The ABC Board dismisses charges, levies final penalties or takes other action as appropriate under the initial decision.
-The decisions of the ABC Board are the final action of the Authority, but may be appealed to the local circuit court and beyond that to the Court of Appeals of Virginia.
+In its final decision, the Virginia ABC Board may affirm the initial decision, dismiss the charge(s) or objection(s), levy final penalties, or take other action as appropriate under the initial decision.
+The decisions of the Virginia ABC Board are the final action of the Authority, but may be appealed to the local circuit court and beyond that to the Court of Appeals of Virginia.

-The Virginia Supreme Court has the discretion to accept or reject any further appeal.
+The Virginia Supreme Court has the discretion to accept or refuse any appeal from the Court of Appeals’ decision.